Warwick Road Primary School

 THE SCHOOL CURRICULUM IN ENGLAND

-The school curriculum consists of all learning and other experiences that we plan for our pupils.
-The national curriculum forms part of the school curriculum.
+The school curriculum includes all the learning and experiences we plan for our pupils.
+The National Curriculum forms one important part of this wider offer.

 THE NATIONAL CURRICULUM IN ENGLAND

-The national curriculum provides pupils with an introduction to the essential knowledge that they need to be educated citizens.
-It introduces pupils to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.
+The National Curriculum provides pupils with an introduction to the essential knowledge they need to become educated and informed citizens.
+It introduces children to the best that has been thought and said, and helps to foster an appreciation of human creativity, achievement and cultural heritage.

 INCLUSION